ishubham21/ishubham21/README.md

 ## Things I am passionate about

-- Android :robot:
+- Web :robot:
 - Open source :octocat:
+- New Experiences :😄:

 ## Get in touch :coffee:

-- Your future buddy to discuss Android related things and tech in general on [Twitter](https://twitter.com/viradiya_sagar).
+- Your future bud to discuss Web related things and tech in general on [Instagram](https://instagram.com/imxshubham).
 - Your future life savior :stuck_out_tongue: on [Medium](https://medium.com/@sagarviradiya).
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/sagarviradiya)
 - And of course GitHub you're already on (Recursion).